On October 13, 2020, rapper Logic shocked the world when he paid $220,574 for a Pokémon card.

 However, despite some high-profile sales and speculation of enduring popularity, rare Pokémon cards remain a dubious investment at best.
 Even if you put aside the high fees associated with appraising and selling rare cards, the likelihood that you’ll see positive returns on your investment remain slim to none.
 In short, the risk that you’ll lose money investing in Pokémon cards is just way too high.

-For assets that are way more likely to appreciate in value, check out Why Index Funds Cost Less, Reduce Risk and Make You a Better Investor.
+For assets that are way more likely to appreciate in value, learn about investing in index funds.